britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 be probabilistically mitigated by the observer considering the low-order bits of the packet number, and rejecting edges that appear out-of-order.

+## Alternate RTT Measurement Approaches for Diagnosing QUIC flows

+There are two alternatives to explicit signaling for passive RTT measurement for measuring the RTT experienced by QUIC flows.

+The first of these is handshake RTT measurement.
+As described in
+{{?QUIC-MGT=I-D.ietf-quic-manageability}}, the packets of the QUIC handshake are distinguishable on the wire in such a way that they can be used for one RTT measurement sample per flow: the delay between the client initial and the server cleartext packet can be used to measure "upstream" RTT (between the observer and the server), and the delay between the server cleartext packet and the next client cleartext packet can be used to measure "downstream" RTT (between the client and the observer).
+When RTT measurements are used in large aggregates (all flows traversing a large link, for example), a methodology based on handshake RTT could be used to generate sufficient samples for some use cases (e.g. \[EDITOR'S NOTE: cite use cases here]) without the spin bit.
+However, this methodology would rely on the assumption that the difference between handshake RTT and nominal in-flow RTT is negligible.
+Specifically, (1) any additional delay required to compute any cryptographic parameters must be negligible with respect to network RTT; (2) any additional delay required to establish state along the path must be negligible with respect to network RTT;
+and (3) network treatment of initial packets in a flow must identical to that of later packets in the flow.
+When these assumptions cannot be shown to hold, spin-bit based RTT measurement is preferable to handshake RTT measurement, even for applications for which handshake RTT measurement would otherwise be suitable.

+The second alternative is parallel active measurement: using ICMP Echo Request and Reply {{?RFC0792}} {{?RFC4433}}, a dedicated measurement protocol like TWAMP {{?RFC5357}}, or a separate diagnostic QUIC flow to measure RTT.
+Regardless of protocol, the active measurement must be initiated by a client on the same network as the client of the QUIC flow(s) of interest, or a network close by in the Internet topology, toward the server.
+Note that there is no guarantee that ICMP flows will receive the same network treatment as the flows under study, both due to differential treatment of ICMP traffic and due to ECMP routing (see e.g. {{TOKYO-PING}}).
+TWAMP and QUIC diagnostic flows, though both use UDP, have similar issues regarding ECMP.
+However, in situations where the entity doing the measurement can guarantee that the active measurement traffic will traverse the subpaths of interest (e.g. residential access network measurement under a network architecture and business model where the network operator owns the CPE), active measurement can be used to generate RTT samples at the cost of at least two non-productive packets sent though the network per sample.

 ## Experimental Evaluation

 \[EDITOR'S NOTE: Summary of Piet's work to date goes here.]